earlofhemsley/gateway-api-workshop/istio/install.md

 <!-- @SHOW -->

-Istio is a prerequisite for this demo.
+`istioctl` is a prerequisite for this demo.
 Let's validate the installation.

 ```bash
 #@SHOW